Frequently Asked Questions

 The RH-ISAC is dedicated to building and sustaining valuable programs, partnerships, products, and opportunities that enable members to build their trust-based relationships and mature their strategic knowledge and tactical capabilities.

 The Retail & Hospitality ISAC was built to create a secure place for retailers to share cybersecurity information and intelligence to not only better protect their own companies, but to also strengthen the entire sector – a rising tide lifting all boats.
-What started with about 30 companies coming together in Pittsburgh, PA, in 2014 has now grown to include 120 Core members (retailers, restaurants, hotels, gaming casinos, food retailers, consumer products, and other consumer-facing companies) sharing not only the threat information that they are seeing, but their cybersecurity journey, as well, so others can learn, grow and continue to mature.
+What started with about 30 companies coming together in Pittsburgh, PA, in 2014 has now grown to include more than 200 Core members (retailers, restaurants, hotels, gaming casinos, food retailers, consumer products, and other consumer-facing companies) sharing not only the threat information that they are seeing, but their cybersecurity journey, as well, so others can learn, grow and continue to mature.

 Members also benefit from real-time collaboration, industry-specific benchmarking, threat intelligence reports and analysis, industry-relevant committees and working groups, and numerous training and education opportunities.